 - Three times daily until 6 months of age

 Welna says as puppies get older and have more "room" for digestion and absorption, you can increase the meal size and decrease the frequency fed.

 What Kind of Food to Feed Your Puppy

 Small and large breed puppies have different nutrient requirements.
 "On the back of the dog food, there will be an AAFCO statement that states which life stages the food is intended for," Waxman says.
 She notes it's important to feed your puppy a diet that is labeled for "All Life Stages" or specifically for puppies.
 "It's especially important if you have a large breed dog (over 60 pounds) that you feed a puppy formula that is labeled for large breed puppies," she says.
 This is because large breed puppies are at risk for musculoskeletal development issues if fed incorrect nutrient ratios.

 What to Know About Free Feeding Your Puppy

 Welna doesn't recommend free feeding (the practice of making food available at all times) for puppies because they can easily overeat—or under-eat.
 "This can result in growth deformities or suboptimal growth and development," she says.

 Planning the Switch to Adult Food

 As a general rule of thumb, Waxman says small and medium-sized breeds can be switched to adult food around a year of age.
-For large breed dogs, they often remain on puppy food until they are 18–24 months in age.
-“Keep in mind that some large-breed puppies are not technically full-grown until 2 years or more,” she says.
-“It’s important to discuss with your veterinarian the appropriate time to switch your puppy from a puppy to adult food.”
+Large breed dogs often need to remain on puppy food until they are 18–24 months in age.
+"Keep in mind that some large-breed puppies are not technically full-grown until 2 years or more," she says.
+"It's important to discuss with your veterinarian the appropriate time to switch your puppy from a puppy to adult food."